St Ives, Cambridgeshire: St Ives Bridge and Chapel

 St Ives Bridge is located on the south side of the town, and gave access to London Road, crossing the River Great Ouse.
 It is unusual in incorporating a chapel.
 A first bridge at the site was constructed of wood, in the early twelfth century.
 It was replaced by the present stone structure in 1426.
 During the English Civil War Parliamentary troops demolished the two southern arches to prevent Royalist soldiers from reaching London by this route.
 For a period afterwards, a wooden drawbridge was used to span the gap, but 1716 the two demolished arches were reconstructed.
 They were designed as segmental arches, not matching the Gothic shape of the four surviving 1426 arches.

-Although the roadway is only 12ft 6in wide, the bridge continued to be the only direct road access to the south until 1980 when the St Ives by-pass was inaugurated.
+Although the roadway is only 12 ft 6in wide, the bridge continued to be the only direct road access to the south until 1980 when the St Ives by-pass was inaugurated.

-The Chapel on the centre pier was dedicated to St Leger in 1426.
+The chapel on the centre pier was dedicated to St Leger in 1426.
 After the dissolution of the monasteries, the chapel was deconsecrated in 1539, and was used as a private dwelling.
 An additional two storeys were added in 1736.
 In 1930 the structure was considered to be unsafe, and the additional storeys were removed; the remainder was restored.
 The chapel is still extant nowadays, and is in occasional use.

+The bridge is forbidden to most road traffic, although an exemption is made for heavy goods vehicles weighing in excess of 3 tonnes which need access to the town center.